CHONGN/cantera/README.rst

 ============

 Master cantera, one of modified cantera, was modified by us to caculate one-dimentional combustion on Linux.
-Based on Alejandro M.
+Based on works of Alejandro M.
-Briones et al.[1], one- and two- point continuation methods[2] have been merged by us to gain s-curve perfectly, which considers ignition and extinction here.
+Briones et al.[1], two-point continuation method[2] has been merged by us to gain s-curve perfectly, which considers ignition and extinction here.

 How to install?